 top of page

-Blake's Electronic Integrators and EnvroSens have expanded their meters' magnetic and RF screening capabilities.
-Today, no other EMF/RF meter matches the speed, sensitivity, size, and screening functionality of these custom, ultra-compact 3-in-1 meters.
-Below you can read through the newly introduced functions avaible on our meters.
+Blake's and EnvroSens have enhanced their meters' magnetic and RF screening capabilities.
+Today, no other EMF/RF meter matches the speed, combined 3-Mode low power level sensitivity and advanced screening functionality of these custom ultra-compact EMF meters.
+Below, you can explore the features available on our meters via our integrative menu.

 Table of Contents